coraning/observatory-upload/docs/DOC.md

 has a name associated.
 This name refers to the person responsible for the API-Key.
 The name is mainly used for logging purposes as due to security reasons the API-Key should not be logged.

+## Validation

+Upon uploading an external validator is run.
+The path to the executable to be run is configurable through the `VALIDATOR_PATH` configuration setting.
+The validator is expected to return exit code `0` on success and `<>0` on error.
+On error the service will read stdout from the validator's process and return it as an error message to the client (the uploader).

 ## API